24

 “We have so much to get done.”
 It sounded tired.

 Xania pulled again at the edges of the sphere, tearing away great chunks.
 The rippling surface began to crumble at the slightest touch of her hand.
 Soon, there was only colorful dust in a ring.
 At the center sat a tired looking dragon.
-It was blue, but its scales occasionally sparkled with another color.
+It was white, but its scales occasionally sparkled with another color.
 Xania knelt before it, taking its long snout between her hands and petting it gently.
 It laid its head in her lap, leaving the rest of its long body curled and coiled into a strange knotted looking pile.

 “What is your name?”
 Xania asked.